contentstack/contentstack-export/README.md

 Note: Before exporting entries, you must export locales, assets and content types.

-### Known issues
-* Self/cyclic reference not supported
-* For now only en-us as master language is supported
-* Content type descriptions missing

 ## License
 This project is licensed under MIT license